TheHive-Project/TheHiveDocs/admin/configuration.md

 When too many documents are requested to TheHive, it uses the [scroll](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/search-request-scroll.html) feature: the results are retrieved through pagination.
 You can specify the size of the page (`search.pagesize`) and how long pages are kept in Elasticsearch ((`search.keepalive`) before purging.

 XPack and SearchGuard are optional and exclusive.
-If TheHive find a valid configuration for XPack, SearchGuard configuration is ignored.
+If TheHive finds a valid configuration for XPack, SearchGuard configuration is ignored.

 ### 2. Datastore